 What's something unique about your role that you enjoy?

 Probably the most interesting part of running the Nature of Life program is the diversity of activities that we coordinate and people we work with.
 We work with hundreds of freshmen and sophomores who are taking the NOL courses, as well as dozens of sophomores and juniors who are helping us run those courses.
 We plan lessons and track grades, but we also conduct training workshops and have meetings with our student leaders.
 We coordinate with a lot of the faculty and all of the academic advisors in CBS, as well as representatives from other organizations and offices that provide helpful resources for our students.
 And then in the summer we have NOL@Itasca(link sends e-mail), where we take all of the incoming freshmen up to Itasca State Park, so there's a lot of planning and unique tasks to be done there.
 I love that in the course of one day I might go from making slides and sending emails to starting a campfire and taking students out on a canoe.

 What's coming up for you in your role over the next year that you're looking forward to?

-I'm looking forward to actually being helpful in planning next summer's NOL@Itasca.
+I'm looking forward to actually being helpful in planning next summer's NOL@Itasca(link sends e-mail).
 My first day on the job was the day before it started this year, so I wasn't much help.
 I'm excited to see all of the work and planning that goes into making this program run next summer, and to do my part to make it even better.

 What are you most looking forward to this fall?